Related Practice Areas

 - Special senses and speech

-As you can see, qualifying and applying for SSD is not an easy undertaking.
+As you can see, qualifying and applying for SSD is not an easy undertaking and most people need legal representation.
 You also need to consider that the SSA receives over two million applications for SSD benefits every year.
 That means that its employees do not have the time to help applicants through the process.
 Additionally, approximately two-thirds of all applicants get denied for SSD benefits on their first try than those who receive an approval notice.
 It is after receiving their first denial that many people consider hiring a social security disability attorney.

 One of the most common problems with first-time applicants is that they don’t fully understand the instructions and therefore don’t provide all information requested.
 They may also include the wrong information that is not relevant to their case.